vladimirrostok/Sports-event-timing/README.md

 GORM - ORM used in Go project for database migration easiness.

-Protobuf - protobufs for events, so that it would be easy to integrate any RPC/message-queue services.
+Protobuf - protobuf for events, so that it would be easy to integrate any RPC/message-queue services.

 Context for the server graceful shutdown and channels to write errors from goroutines back to the main method and handle them there.